FelipeRes/Hermetica-Script-Language/README.md

 With a specific language, we can use it to solve other problems like scripting tests and AI programming and we can serialize all of these things.
 This language was developed to use as a terminal language like python in a Linux console and the game has a special console that I can run hermetica lang commands and it will change the game at runtime.
 The syntax is simple and near the English to be used by any person that knows the minimum about programming.
 This language haven't floats for example, because the game doesn't use float to work.

+This language was development inside a Unity project, so the console to work with it is a game object.
+To setup your own console, use the _IConsole_ interface.
 The environment setup work with reflections to make the connection with the game core, so you can connect with you game too.

 ## Sintax